tomasfabian/ksqlDB.RestApi.Client-DotNet/doc/cdc.md

 [SqlServer.Connector WIKI](https://github.com/tomasfabian/ksqlDB.RestApi.Client-DotNet/blob/main/SqlServer.Connector/Wiki.md)

-Full example is available in [Blazor example](https://github.com/tomasfabian/ksqlDB.RestApi.Client-DotNet/tree/main/Samples/Blazor.Sample) - InsideOut.sln: (The initial run takes a few minutes until all containers are up and running.)
+Full example is available in [Blazor example](https://github.com/tomasfabian/ksqlDB.RestApi.Client-DotNet/tree/main/Samples/Blazor.Sample) - InsideOut.sln: (It may take a few minutes for the initial run to complete and for all containers to become operational.)

 The following example demonstrates ksqldb server side filtering of database transactions:
 ```C#